tonethar/IGME-330-Master/notes/1-canvas-intro-to-drawing-context.md

 #3 - True or False.
 Canvas is a *vector-based* graphics system

 #4 - True or False.
 Canvas comes with a built-in *scene graph* and *display list*

+#5 - True or False. *raster-based* graphics systems represent graphics as a rectangular grid of pixels

-#5 - List the 3 drawing state *properties* we used in the demo
+#6 - List the 3 drawing state *properties* we used in this demo

-#6 - List the 2 drawing state *methods* we used in the demo
+#7 - List the 2 drawing state *methods* we used in this demo

-#7 - Give 4 different ways to represent the color *green* as a color in the canvas API
+#8 - Give 4 different ways to represent the color *green* as a color in the canvas API

-#8 - Write the one line of code that will change the current fill color to *green*
+#9 - Write the one line of code that will change the current fill color to *green*

+#10 - Write the one line of code that will fill a 100x100 rectangle at x=200, y=50

 <hr><hr>